lso2/wp-fast-remote-deploy/README.md

 ## Usage Summary

 - Two files are used: a .bat in the root, and a .sh file in the .run folder.
-- Download the repo and drop it directly into your root, so that the .bat file is in the same folder as your plugin folder.
+- Download the repo and drop it directly into your root, so that the .bat file is in the same folder as your plugin folders.
 - Configure the config.sh file by adding your real paths and server details.
-- In the same file include the folder name of your plugin like your-plugin-folder-name
+- **Super simple plugin switching:** Just change `PLUGIN_FOLDER="my-plugin"` to `PLUGIN_FOLDER="my-other-plugin"`
 - Run the file by double-clicking the .bat file.
 It will open a CMD window which will show you the progress and details.

 ## Screenshot